 The only two Final Fours that haven't featured a No. 1 seed eventually crowned a No. 3 seed as the champion.
-The 2006 Florida Gators and the 2011 Connecticut Huskies hold that distinction and both won their opening round against the No. 14 seed by double digits.
+The 2006 Florida Gators and the 2011 Connecticut Huskies hold that distinction and both won their opening round against the No. 14 seed by more than 25 points.

 Michigan needed extra time to defeat fellow No. 3 seed Seton Hall in the 1989 championship game.
 The Wolverines came away with a 80-79 victory thanks to clutch free throws made by Rumael Robinson in the final seconds.
 Syracuse defeated Kansas in the 2003 national championship behind the stellar 20-point, 10-rebound performance by some guy named Carmelo Anthony.